AndreiDobrov1998/DataImporter/README.md

 ## Features

 - Generate random orders with items from your Square catalog
-- Import and manage catalog items
+- Import and manage catalog items with images
 - Manage taxes
 - Delete orders
 - Support for multiple locations